Luke Sanford, Head Coach

 Joshua Kremers, Assistant Coach

-Josh Kremers enters his second season as an assistant coach for the Indiana Wesleyan University men’s soccer program in 2017-18.
+Josh Kremers enters his third season as an assistant coach for the Indiana Wesleyan University men’s soccer program in 2018-19.

 Kremers is an integral part to the program and is involved in all facets from training to game management and camp curriculum development.
 He brings a true conviction of how the game should be played, a relational heart for developing young men of character, and a winning pedigree to the staff.